 MYMD-1 is a clinical stage drug that targets the immune system by inhibiting the release of pro-inflammatory cytokines, such as TNF-α.
 Cytokines are a broad category of molecules involved in immune system coordination.
 Immunometabolic regulation is the system of regulating the immune system and its pro-inflammatory cytokines in order to prevent and treat autoimmune diseases and age-related illnesses.
 By affecting the initial triggers that drive autoimmunity, MYMD-1 targets the underlying cause of these diseases rather than just their symptoms.
-Based on MYMD-1's Phase 1 clinical trial, completed in January 2020, MyMD has commenced a Phase 2 clinical trial for sarcopenia (age-related muscle loss) and is planning multiple Phase 2 clinical trials in autoimmune disease, including (1) multiple sclerosis, diabetes, inflammatory bowel disease and rheumatoid arthritis; (2) inflammation related depression and anxiety; and (3) COVID-19 associated depression.
+Based on MYMD-1's Phase 1 clinical trial, completed in January 2020, MyMD has completed a Phase 2 clinical trial for sarcopenia (age-related muscle loss) and is planning a Phase 2 clinical trial for rheumatoid arthritis.
 MyMD has an active IND with the Endocrinology Division at the FDA for other autoimmune diseases.
 Studies have been completed on the mechanisms of action and efficacy of MYMD-1 in several pre-clinical models of autoimmune diseases (i.e., experimental autoimmune encephalomyelitis ("EAE") that models multiple sclerosis and autoimmune thyroiditis), and these studies have been published in peer reviewed journals.
 MyMD plans to pursue these indications.